 3. MMDS and MMDSN Orderings

 The main concept of MMD, the natural binary minterm ordering was challenged in [26] as the only 100% convergent order.
 It was found that MMD’s minterm ordering falls into a subset of orderings that do not exhibit certain important property that was called the “control line blocking”.
 This observation lead to the creation of the “MMDS ordering” [26].
 To make this paper self-contained, all these ideas will be defined below but first we need to motivate the new concepts.
 Without any backtracking, any bi-directional search or any template matching, the MMDS ordering used exhaustively were superior for 3-bit circuits [26].
 The MMDS orderings can be used with any number of inputs and have larger gains compared to MMD when the number of inputs increases.
-However, the number of MMDS orderings is too high to use all these orderings in synthesis.
-Here we introduce the MMDSN orderings that are a subset of MMDS orderings.
+However, the number of MMDS orderings is too high to use all these orderings for synthesis.
+In this paper, we introduce a subset of the MMDS ordering, herein MMDSN orderings, which greatly reduces the number of terms examined while providing near minimal solution superior to MMD.

-The specifics of MMD is that the function is arranged in a natural binary code order by inputs assignments.
-Each iteration adds a gate in order to correctly transform the outputs to equal the inputs without changing any of the previously assigned (from top row) output patterns (minterms).
-The innovation of greedy algorithms was that the gates were chosen to reduce the cost function such as a Hamming Distance of the gate choice function to the original function or to identity function.
-Sometimes it worked, sometimes not, while MMD gives worse solutions but is convergent always.
+MMD stipulates that the function is arranged in a natural binary code order by inputs assignments.
+Each iteration adds a gate in order to correctly transform the outputs to match the inputs without changing any of the previously completed (from top row) output minterms.
+Other innovative algorithms utilized greedy algorithm where gates are chosen to reduce the cost function from input to output.
+For example, Hamming Distance determines the choice of gates to transform the output function to the original function or to identity function.
+Such algorithms did not always converge, unlike, MMD, which, as it might give the worst solutions, it always converges.
 The question is, how these two main ideas of natural ordered search of MMD and greedy search can be combined to improve the quality of results and always achieve the convergence.
 Such combination is the goal of our research, part of which is discussed here.

 The good ordering should not conflict with the main MMD’s idea [21,22] of not changing any previously set outputs.
-This idea is also what guarantees MMD’s convergence, so the above ordering is not acceptable by MMD.
+This idea is also what guarantees MMD’s convergence.

 Definition.1.

-Control Line Blocking condition occurs when all control lines are a subset of the control lines of an output previously set in the input order.
+Control Line Blocking condition occurs when all control lines of the current minterm are a subset of the control lines of a previously completed minterm in the input order.

-When this condition occurs it makes it impossible to change any output bits during the current iteration without altering the output bits which have been set previously.
-Occurrence of this condition leads to the inability to converge.
+When this condition occurs it makes it impossible to change any output bits during the current iteration without altering the output bits which have been previously completed.
+Occurrence of this condition hinders convergence.

 Mathematical Check =>